Square POS App Review (Free Version)

 Cloud-Based Or Locally-Installed

 Square’s free version fits well in both the quick-service food industry and with retailers.
-Square POS is an attractive option for mobile businesses, as payments can be taken quickly and securely from practically anywhere.
-Thanks to a good-sized inventory management features, Square can easily handle most small businesses.
+Square Point of Sale is an attractive option for mobile businesses, as payments can be taken quickly and securely from practically anywhere.
+Thanks to good-sized inventory management features, Square can easily handle most small businesses.

 Specific Size Of Business

 If you have a larger, franchised business or one with vast amounts of inventory — or if you need expanded reports — you may find Square’s basic package to be somewhat lacking.
-However, small to mid-sized businesses, particularly ones that only need one or two stations, should find Square to be perfectly suitable.
+However, small to mid-sized businesses, particularly ones that only need one or two stations, should find the Square Point of Sale app to be perfectly suitable.
 You can import items in bulk via a CSV file, and you can easily download reports into digestible spreadsheets.
+Square for Retail and Square for Restaurants can compete with pretty much anyone when it comes to small to mid-sized businesses and the software is very scaleable, making it easy to not overpay for services you’re not using.
+However, if you’re looking to use more than just one or two of Square’s add-ons, like loyalty or payroll, the monthly cost can balloon quickly.

 Ease Of Use

-There’s a reason that Square’s interface is imitated so often by the competition.
-Since its inception, Square has done a great job making its product user-friendly.
+There’s a reason that Square point of sale’s interface is imitated so often by the competition.
+Since its inception, Square POS software has excelled at being user-friendly.
 If you’re one of those “get off my lawn!”
-Luddites who just wants a product that’s easy to understand (or you’re planning on hiring a handful of those types), Square is about as intuitive as it comes.
-Its large, color-coded buttons and easy-to-navigate screens take minimal training to master.
+Luddites who just wants a product that’s easy to understand (or you’re planning on hiring a handful of those types), Square Point of Sale is about as intuitive as it comes.
+The app’s large, color-coded buttons and easy-to-navigate screens take minimal training to master.
 Setup is also a breeze.
 Creating your initial account should take fewer than 10 minutes, and that information is then automatically uploaded to your account.
 If your business happens to expand, and you want to upgrade to something such as Square Register in the future, that information and data will migrate with you.

-Most Square POS features are entirely customizable, and you can design an efficient system by prominently placing top-selling items and adding product pictures to make things easier for your employees.
+Most features in the Square POS app are extremely customizable, and you can design an efficient system by prominently placing top-selling items and adding product pictures to make things easier for your employees.
 Taking payments is also a breeze.
 For mobile devices, Square has its standard magstripe reader as well as an EMV chip-card reader.
-Tap readers allow customers to sign directly on your phone or tablet.
+Tap readers allow customers to sign directly on their phone or tablet.

 Hardware & Operating System Requirements